 Judgment published date:

-MIGRATION – Application for judicial review of a decision of the Administrative Appeals Tribunal affirming a decision not to grant the applicant a protection visa – whether the Tribunal denied the applicant procedural fairness by not giving him adequate time to provide further evidence – no jurisdictional error – application dismissed.
+MIGRATION – application for judicial review of a decision of the Administrative Review Tribunal affirming a decision not to grant the applicant a protection visa – whether the ART failed to consider, or gave insufficient weight to, the applicant’s evidence and claims – whether the ART denied the applicant procedural fairness – whether the ART failed to comply with s 367A of the Migration Act 1958 (Cth) – no jurisdictional error – application dismissed.

 Judgment published date: